nishatmeghna/nishatmeghna.github.io/_pages/about.md

 ## Short biography

 <div class="short-bio">
 Rahad Arman Nabid is working as a research lead at Temple University HCI lab where he focus of Human-AI collaboration in the context of learning and just in time guidance.
 His works with Stephen MacNeil who is currently assistant professor at department of Computer and Information Science Department.
+As a research lead my focus is to contribute on several projects as a team.
+During this summer we focus on submitting paper on top tire conference like - CHI, UIST, CHI, IUI.
 </div>

 {% if site.data.awards %}